-Incremental Change - Providing simple, easy approval processes for small, revitalization focused projects
+Incremental Change - Providing simple, easy approval processes for small, revitalization focused projects.

-Partnership - Encouraging collaboration between public and private sectors
+Partnership - Encouraging collaboration between public and private sectors.

-Leveraging Existing Assets - Building on the wealth of historic and natural qualities of the town Quality - Highly values solutions such as pedestrian friendly, historically interesting, aesthetically appealing, yet economically viable solutions.
+Leveraging Existing Assets - Building on the wealth of historic and natural qualities of the town.
+Quality - Developing high value solutions such as pedestrian friendly, historically interesting, aesthetically appealing, yet economically viable solutions.

-Change - While seeking to preserve the historical value of the towns' structures, vistas, and natural assets of the community, accommodate the many changes of an evolving community
+Change - Seeking to preserve the historical value of the towns' structures, vistas, and natural assets of the community, while accommodating the many changes of an evolving community.

-How the Town Plan is Used
+How the Town Plan is used